What are the Fire Safety Regulations In England?

 Emergency Lighting

-These lights are used in the case of an emergency to guide occupants to escape from a building during power failures or fire emergencies.
+These lights are used in emergencies to guide occupants to escape a building during power failures or fires.
 It includes exit signs, corridor lights, and stairwell illumination that are used in evacuation routes to make them visible even in smoke or darkness.

 Fire Doors